 - A banking resolution is a document that authorizes the members to open a business bank account on behalf of the LLC.

-- Copies of the original formation paperwork from the state showing the creation of the business entity.
+- Copies of the original formation paperwork from the state show proof of the business entity’s creation.

 - Driver’s licenses of the members.